SIFT Feature Extraction using OpenCV in Python

 SIFT stands for Scale Invariant Feature Transform, it is a feature extraction method (among others, such as HOG feature extraction) where image content is transformed into local feature coordinates that are invariant to translation, scale and other image transformations.

-In this tutorial, you will learn the theory behind SIFT as well as how to implement it in Python using OpenCV library.
+In this tutorial, you will learn the theory behind SIFT as well as how to implement it in Python using the OpenCV library.

 Below are the advantages of SIFT: